RegioHelden/django-kafka/README.md

 ```

 #### Entities
-- `RelationResolver` - basically routing the messages
+- `RelationResolver` - is an entry point of the handling of the missing relations.
+It knows what APIs to call to decide what to do with the message: consume, send to waiting queue or pause the consumption from the parition.
 - `Relation` - implements serialization of the relation to pass it around and holds the logic of the relation (if it exists, has waiting messages etc.)
 - `MessageProcessor` - defines how messages which are missing relations are stored, and processed.
 - `RelationResolverDaemon` - runs background tasks to resolve the relations.